Miura Gorō: Biography

 In September 1895, Miura was appointed Japan’s resident minister in Korea, succeeding Inoue Kaoru.
 Miura was increasingly concerned over growing Russian influence over the Korean government, and less than a month after his arrival in Korea, Empress Myeongseong ordered the disbanding of the Japanese-trained Hullyeondae militia.
 Miura saw this as a first step in an attempt to remove pro-Japanese members of the government and loyalists to the Heungseon Daewongun, which would then lead to Russian intervention.

 Miura then staged a counter-coup, assassinating the Empress; however, this plan backfired due to international outrage over the incident, widespread anti-Japanese violence throughout Korea, the arrest of pro-Japanese government officials and King Gojong seeking shelter in the Russian consulate.
 Miura initially denied any Japanese involvement in the incident, despite eye-witness accounts otherwise, and the Japanese government issued a statement that he had acted independently, without instructions from Tokyo.

-Miura was recalled to Japan and placed on a trial with the involved military personnel at the Hiroshima District Court.
-The trial was held for political purposes to give an impression of rule of law to Western nations.
-Miura's attorney argued in defense, that killing is not murder when done to achieve political supremacy with Miura even admitting to the assassination.
-Nonetheless, the court found him not guilty on technical grounds of insufficient evidence and Miura and cohorts emerged from trial as national heroes.
+Miura was recalled to Japan and placed on trial with the involved military personnel at the Hiroshima District Court.
+The holding of a trial would have given the impression of the rule of law to observers including Western nations.
+Miura's attorney argued in defense, that killing is not murder when done to achieve political supremacy with Miura admitting the fact of the assassination.
+Nonetheless, the court found him not guilty on technical grounds of insufficient evidence, presumably of personal motive.
+Miura and cohorts emerged from trial as national heroes.

-Later, after the Japan–Korea Annexation Treaty in 1910, Miura became a privy councilor and focused on eliminating vestiges of the clan-based factionalism from politics, gaining a reputation as an Éminence grise for fixing issues "behind-the-scenes".
-On his death of uremia in 1926 he was posthumously awarded the Order of the Rising Sun with Paulownia Flowers.
+Later, after the Japan–Korea Annexation Treaty in 1910, Miura became a privy council member and focused on eliminating vestiges of the clan-based factionalism from politics, gaining a reputation as an Éminence grise for fixing issues "behind-the-scenes".

+On his death of uremia in 1926, he was posthumously awarded the Order of the Rising Sun with Paulownia Flowers.